MarkBind/markbind/docs/userGuide/stickyDemo.md

 <box>

-This page is the same as [*Tweaking the Page Structure*](./tweakingThePageStructure.md), except, it uses a sticky header for demoing the tradeoffs mentioned [below](#option-2-sticky-header-dynamically-hidden).
+This page is identical to [*Tweaking the Page Structure*](./tweakingThePageStructure.md), save for the sticky header, which showcases the tradeoffs mentioned [below](#option-2-sticky-header-dynamically-hidden).
 </box>

 <include src="tweakingThePageStructure.md" omitFrontmatter>